SDPTeam15/PolyEvents/summaries/sprint2.md

 ## Stephane

 ## Overall team
 Approximately all the user stories selected for this sprint were implemented.
-Some will take more time to fully implement their functionality, such as the online database.
-But a great job was done during the week !
+Some will take more time to fully implement their functionality (this was expected), such as the online database.
+We did not managed to merge a PR at the very end of the week.
+It will probably be done during next sprint.
+A great job was done during the week !

 Our time estimates are slightly better (less worse) than last week.
 We still underestimate vastly the time of tests and PR reviews etc in my opinion.
-This introduce some frustration as we can feel that we don't do much in terms of new features but pass a lot of time doing tests.
+This can introduce some frustration as we can feel that we don't do much in terms of new features but pass a lot of time writing tests.
 This comes from the fact that we are often stuck when trying to test some feature.

 We only did 1 "official" standup meeting this week on Monday evening.
 This was enough because we communicate a lot on our discord server.
-Therefore we are directly aware if something is going wrong.
+Therefore we are directly aware if something is going wrong or if someone needs information from another.